adammurdocknh/MAGnificentEQ/README.md

 # About

-An homage to a certain colorful equalizer, the MAGnificent equalizer is a fixed band equalizer with frequencies picked specifically to be general.
+An homage to a certain colorful equalizer, the MAGnificent equalizer is a fixed band equalizer with frequencies picked specifically sound more gooder.
 Throw it on a vocal track, your mix output, or whatever else your heart desires.

 [![Screen-Shot-2021-10-23-at-6-57-39-PM.png](https://i.postimg.cc/xd2wFjN9/Screen-Shot-2021-10-23-at-6-57-39-PM.png)](https://postimg.cc/sMTHMrJL)